YuToutCourt/ZhonyaS/README.md

 ## Features

-- Retrieve a player's game history from the Riot Games API.
+- Retrieve a player's game history from the Riot Games API
-- Display detailed statistics and match summaries.
+- Display detailed statistics and match summaries
-- Easy-to-use interface for scouting players before tournaments or scrims.
+- Easy-to-use interface for scouting players before tournaments or scrims

 ## Installation